 TikTok content

-• 100/180 grit nail file – grit file (file needs to be coarse) rule of thumb the higher the number the finer the grit, ie: 100 is coarse grit and 240 is fine grit
+- 100/180 grit nail file – a coarse grit file.
+The higher the number the finer the grit, ie: 100 is coarse grit and 240 is fine grit

 Acrylic Nail Removal Kit to try: